Prime number

 - Ticket divisible probability

-Petra wrote natural numbers from 1 to 20 on 20 tickets.
-Milady had one ticket pulled out.
-What is the probability that Milada will pull out a ticket with a number divisible by three? - Locker combination
+Petra wrote the natural numbers from 1 to 20 on 20 tickets.
+Millie pulls out one ticket.
+What is the probability that she pulls out a ticket with a number divisible by three? - Locker combination

 Todd forgot the first two numbers of his locker combination.
 The numbers can be any number 1 through 6.
-What is the probability that he will guess the first number correctly and the second number incorrectly? - The chief
+What is the probability that he will guess the first number correctly and the second number incorrectly? - A book

 A book contains 524 pages.
 If it is known that a person will select any page between the pages numbered 125 and 384, find the probability of choosing the page numbered 252 or 253. - Genetic disease